 Stop smoking advisors are required to maintain continuing professional development by attending one annual update session delivered by the Smoking Cessation Lead at BSUH.
 Update meeting details are listed in Appendix 1.

-There will be payment for Stop smoking advisors upon completion of the NCSCT only (Approx. Completion time of around 4 hours).
+There will be payment for Stop smoking advisors upon completion of the NCSCT Stop smoking practitioner training only (Approx. Completion time of around 4 hours).
 SSA’s are also encouraged to complete the online National Centre for Smoking Cessation and Training (NCSCT) modules, Very Brief Advice and E-cigarettes (non-mandatory).
 On completion of the training SS Advisors are required to declare their competence to provide the service by enrolling on PharmOutcomes.

 7. Safeguarding and disclosure barring service (DBS)